-- K. Minimum lot size shall be three (3) acres except for dwellings, in which case minimum lot size shall be three (3) acres per dwelling unit (i.e. one (1) dwelling unit = three (3) acres, two (2) dwelling units = six (6) acres.) - L. No structure shall be located nearer than thirty (30) feet from any edge of the lot line contiguous to the street or twenty (20) feet from any other lot boundary, or shall be higher than 35 feet or 2 and one-half stories; however, this provision shall not apply to conventional television antennas, lightning rods, cupolas, steeples or chimneys. - M. No structure shall be placed, located or constructed within fifty feet from the seasonal high water line of any river, stream, wetland, lake or public pond, and no dock may be located nearer than 25 feet from a side lot line.
+- K. Minimum lot size shall be three (3) acres except for dwellings, in which case minimum lot size shall be three (3) acres per dwelling unit (i.e. one (1) dwelling unit = three (3) acres, two (2) dwelling units = six (6) acres.) - L. No structure shall be located nearer than thirty (30) feet from any edge of the lot line contiguous to the street or twenty (20) feet from any other lot boundary, or shall be higher than 35 feet; however, this provision shall not apply to conventional television antennas, lightning rods, cupolas, steeples or chimneys. - M. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, lake, public pond or wetland, except for designated Prime Wetlands where the setback shall be one hundred (100) feet.
+No dock may be located nearer than 25 feet from a side lot line.
 Dry hydrants, culverts and bridges may be permitted by Planning Board and with State permits as required. - N. At least two (2) on-lot parking spaces shall be provided for each dwelling unit with three (3) bedrooms or less and one (1) additional parking space for each additional bedroom.
-Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. No lot shall have more than one dwelling or principal building. - P. The width of any lot shall be a minimum of 100 feet at the public right-of-way and a minimum of 150 feet at the front of the proposed building.
-A Special Exception to this requirement may be granted, where soil and slope conditions permit, for counter-balancing considerations such as preservation of wetlands, natural features, open space and habitat such as deer yards. - Q. Cluster development is permitted per Section 405. - S. A recreational vehicle such as a motor home or camper may be permitted on a lot, with an existing dwelling unit, so long as it is not used for occupancy or as a dwelling in excess of three weeks in a calendar year. - T. A recreational vehicle such as a motor home or camper may be permitted on a lot without an existing dwelling unit, so long as sewage and gray water disposal is in accordance with State law.
+Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. No lot shall have more than one dwelling or principal building. - P. The width of any lot shall be a minimum of 100 feet at the street giving access to the lot. - Q. Cluster development is permitted per Section 405. - S. A recreational vehicle such as a motor home or camper may be permitted on a lot, with an existing dwelling unit, so long as it is not used for occupancy or as a dwelling in excess of three weeks in a calendar year. - T. A recreational vehicle such as a motor home or camper may be permitted on a lot without an existing dwelling unit, so long as sewage and gray water disposal is in accordance with State law.
 Occupancy shall be limited to six months in a calendar year. - U. Agriculture, including farm animals and other generally accepted land uses for farm purposes. - V. Riding stables and non-commercial equestrian activities.